 That rule absolutely remains outside of universities too.
 On backing vocal jobs, make sure that you don’t just turn up, sing, and go home.
 Network, network, network!

-Joining choirs and acapella groups are a fantastic place to start, especially if you’ve not had much experience singing as a group before.
+Joining choirs and acapella groups is a fantastic place to start, especially if you’ve not had much experience singing as a group before.
 You’ll gain the ability to sing in tight harmonies, keeping your voice balanced with the others.
-Your ear will become increasingly attuned to the group vocals’ needs, and you’ll be able to control and adapt your own voice accordingly.
+Your ear will become increasingly attuned to the group vocals’ needs, and you’ll be able to control and adapt your voice accordingly.

 Additionally, don’t be hesitant to work for free – every single background singer has done so!
-Small gigs, small festival slots, low-budget recording sessions; every little helps.
+Small gigs, small festival slots, low-budget recording sessions; every little thing helps.
 Becoming a background singer is very much a step-by-step process.
 Using your voice as your career is an absolutely wonderful reality, but it can’t happen overnight.